A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Filled with historic sites, quirky art and beautiful nature, Austin is an extremely photogenic city.
 If you are anything like us, we are certain you will be taking many pictures.

 Rather than relying on your phone, we recommend upgrading to real camera.
 We use a Canon Rebel with a 18-135mm lens.
-It is a great budget camera and the kit comes with an entire package of bundled accessories!
+It is a great budget camera and the kit comes with great accessories!

 Start planning your USA trip!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more advice?
-Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.